foldda/rda/README.md

 > XML/JSON's schema-bound encoding space is like a wallet, with specific places for cards, notes, and coins, whilst RDA's space is like an infinitely expandable shelf that can store anything.

-RDA has these unique encoding features that set it apart from the other text data encoding formats -
+RDA sets itself apart from the other text data encoding formats with these unique encoding features -

 First, the storage locations in the space are addressed by integer indexes, rather than by names or string paths.
 This allows a client to access an RDA's content with no meta-data knowledge.